sourcegraph/handbook/content/departments/marketing/creative-ops.md

 ### Objectives

 - Support content creation by producing visuals that spark conversation, drive conversion, and bring visibility to our content and brand
-- Work closely with our Marketing, Sales, and in-house Design team to ensure alignment with our business goals
 - Maintain the creative workflow to make it efficient, productive, and fully scalable
+- Work closely with our Marketing, Sales, and in-house Design team to ensure alignment between design and our business goals
 - Ensure brand consistency across everything we do at Sourcegraph

 Creative Ops is a cross-functional creative partner for all customer-facing teams and programs.
 With such a broad area of collaboration, we partner with external agencies and vendors to fulfill our goals.